zsh-users/zsh-autosuggestions/README.md

 ### Skipping completion suggestions for certain cases

 Set `ZSH_AUTOSUGGEST_COMPLETION_IGNORE` to a glob pattern to prevent offering completion suggestions when the buffer matches that pattern.
 For example, set it to `"git *"` to disable completion suggestions for git subcommands.
+Multiple patterns are separated by `|`, eg. `rsync *| scp *` to disable (slow) completions for remote paths.

 **Note:** This only affects the `completion` suggestion strategy.